heetbeet/virtualenv-bootstap/README.md

 # Virtualenv Bootstrapper for Windows

+A thin stand-alone layer to execute [virtualenv](https://virtualenv.pypa.io/en/latest/user_guide.html) without having to installing Python.

-This script, `virtualenv.cmd`, is designed for Windows users who need to create Python virtual environments without installing Python globally on their system.
-It acts as a shim to bootstrap an underlying Python binary, allowing you  set up a virtual environment and specifying a Python version without commiting to installing Python on your system.
-You can even execute the script directly from github.com from your terminal.
+The script, `virtualenv.cmd`, acts as a shim to bootstrap [virtualenv](https://virtualenv.pypa.io/en/latest/user_guide.html) in order to set up Python virtual environments with any specified Python version, without installing Python directly on your system.
+You can download `virtualenv.cmd`, you can install `virtualenv.cmd`, or you can even execute `virtualenv.cmd` directly from github.com in your terminal.

+# Installation

 # One-time use
 You can directly execute `virtualenv` from github.com.
 To create a `venv` directory, just open _cmd_, navigate to a location where you want the `venv` directory, and run: